pism/pism/examples/labgum/README.md

 ## Basic usage

-Here is a run for 746 seconds on an 10 mm grid (500 mm / 50 subintervals) and using 4 processors:
+Here is a run for 746 seconds on an 10 mm grid (520 mm / 52 subintervals) and using 4 processors:

-    $ ./rungum.sh 4 51 &> out.lab51 &
+    $ ./rungum.sh 4 53 &> out.lab53 &

-The preprocessing stage of this will both translate `gumparams.cdl` --> `gumparams.nc` and creates `initgum51.nc`.
-The run will be generating `out.lab51` from `stdout` but also generate diagnostic [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) files `ts_lab51.nc` and `ex_lab51.nc`.
+The preprocessing stage of this will both translate `gumparams.cdl` --> `gumparams.nc` and creates `initgum53.nc`.
+The run will be generating `out.lab53` from `stdout` but also generate diagnostic [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) files `ts_lab53.nc` and `ex_lab53.nc`.

 This run took about 10 minutes on my laptop.
 When it is done, show the radial time series:

-    $ ./showradius.py -o r51.png ts_lab51.nc
+    $ ./showradius.py -o r53.png ts_lab53.nc

 Show the radial time series compared to data from Sayag (not currently public):

-    $ ./showradius.py -o r51.png -d constantflux3.txt ts_lab51.nc
+    $ ./showradius.py -o r53.png -d constantflux3.txt ts_lab53.nc

 Results are better on finer grids because the input pipe radius is only 10 mm.
-For example, this uses a 2 mm grid, but will take an overnight run at least:
+For example, this uses a 2.5 mm grid, but will take an overnight run at least:

-    $ ./rungum.sh 4 251 &> out.lab251 &
+    $ ./rungum.sh 4 209 &> out.lab209 &

+Note you can compare multiple runs to the data in one figure:

+    $ ./showradius.py -o foo.png -d constantflux3.txt ts_lab*.nc

 ## Changing configuration constants